 Keith Brown (08:42):

 That is a good question because every TPA is a little bit different.
 When we talk about medical bill reviewing and managed care, some TPAs have, they own their own medical review system, and things can be tweaked different ways.
 Those that have vendors, they have a contract, and there's a certain fee that is charged and not as much wiggle room, if you will.
 So that, that can be tough.
-I know some folks like to have the TPA unbundle, their managed care services, which a TPA typically doesn't want to have that done, because that's where they do make rightfully.
-So, if they have a good system and they're saving you money, if they can save you money on a large medical bill and they ask for a certain fee and its reasonable fee, and I don't see why they shouldn't get paid for that, they have a system in place.
-If the public entity doesn't have that, then they'd be paying the full fair of that bill.
+I know some folks like to have the TPA unbundle their managed care services, which a TPA typically doesn't want to have that done, because that's where they do make, rightfully so, if they have a good system and they're saving you money, if they can save you money on a large medical bill and they ask for a certain fee and its reasonable fee, and I don't see why they shouldn't get paid for that, they have a system in place.
+If the public entity doesn't have that, then they'd be paying the full fare of that bill.

 Carleen Patterson (09:37):

 All right.
 So, I guess it's another good conversation to have either before you put your RFP out or to have it during the RFP process to find out how that those little ancillary services are being charged and how they're being contemplated by the different respondents.
 So, there's just so many aspects that we could talk all day, Keith, and so I'm looking forward to some of the other chapters, but before we close up today, is there any closing thoughts you have before we wrap up?

 Well, you know, Carleen, I think the biggest takeaway that I want people to have today that are listening is that in order to really have a great partnership with your TPA, you need to treat them as part of the team and to really get to know the TPAs culture and the folks that you work with on a daily basis.
 I mean, a mutual respect for one another is so important to build the best team possible.
 I mean, after all, you're all working towards the same goal.

 Carleen Patterson (10:32):